For a seemingly tiny island country located out in the Pacific Ocean, not many people realize how densely packed Japan is with travel hot-spots.

 Visit Magome and get ready for a literal trip down Japanese memory lane.
 For hundreds of years, during the Edo period of Japan, the "Nakasendo" was a foot highway between Tokyo and Kyoto.
 As travelers would make the trip between the towns, they would stay in the numerous villages and towns along the way.
-The town of Magome-juku, a section of the Nakasendo, is famous for being well preserved.
-The town is precariously built up steep hills, and displays the struggle travelers faced when trekking the Nakasendo.
-Additionally, the area has some shops and restaurants, but it is most notable for its historic architecture.
+The town of Magome-

 The Shirakawa-go region, located in the Shogawa River Valley, is famous for being very remote and mountainous.
 The area is home to tiny villages, scattered throughout the mountains.
-One of the most famous characteristics of the region are the pointed “gassho-zukuri” farmhouses.
-These houses are built to prevent snow from accumulating on the roofs, as winters are harsh in this mountainous area.
+One of the most famous characteristics of the region are the pointed “gassho-

 Ogimachi is the most popular village to visit in the area.
 The entire area is beautiful, calm, and relaxing.
-A visit will help show Japan in another time.
+A visit will help show you the Japan of another time.

 Takayama—For a quiet and relaxing stay in an old town.